 Marinade Magic for Maximum Flavor

 Want your chicken to soak up every ounce of deliciousness?
 Marinades are your secret weapon.
 They tenderize, infuse flavor, and prevent dryness.
-Here are a few quick marinade ideas:
+Key balance tip: Acidic ingredients should never exceed 1/3 of your marinade to prevent mealy texture.

 - Lemon-Herb: Olive oil, lemon zest/juice, rosemary, thyme, garlic, salt & pepper.